-Bangor Housing is a public housing agency in Bangor, Maine that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Family Self-sufficiency programs.
-As of May 20th, 2019, Bangor Housing has 1 waiting lists that are open now or opening soon.
+Bangor Housing is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Family Self-Sufficiency programs.
+As of October 22nd, 2020, Bangor Housing has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.

 Bangor Housing serves Bangor, Glenburn, Hampden and Veazie.

 |Maine Housing Choice Voucher Centralized

 Due to the coronavirus disease (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, contact the housing authority directly.
 Due to a high volume of calls and modified office hours in most areas, it may take days or weeks to get a response.